Events Honouring The National Day of Truth and Reconciliation

 HPL website

-Hamilton Regional Indian Centre 3-Day Event at Gage Park
+Hamilton Regional Indian Centre 2-Day Orange Shirt Day Event at Gage Park

-The HRIS is hosting a 3-day event in Hamilton’s Gage Park that will include a community social on Thursday.
-Friday from 10-7 will have survivors, elders, knowledge keepers, dancers, drummers, singers and more.
-And Sunday from 10-5 will include entertainment, activities and vendors.
+The HRIS is hosting a 2-day event in Hamilton’s Gage Park that will include a community social on Friday.
+Saturday from 11-5 will have survivors, elders, knowledge keepers, dancers, drummers, singers and more.

 Address: 1000 Main Street East, Hamilton, ON